Modi1987/KST-Kuka-Sunrise-Toolbox/README.md

 # Video tutorials on how to utilize the toolbox

-* Video tutorials on KST version 1.7 are [available here](https://www.youtube.com/playlist?list=PLz558OYgHuZd-Gc2-OryITKEXefAmrvae).
+* Video tutorials on KST version 1.7 are [available here](https://www.youtube.com/playlist?list=PLz558OYgHuZd-Gc2-OryITKEXefAmrvae)  :point_left: .
-* Video tutorials on KST version 1.6 are [available here](https://www.youtube.com/watch?v=_yTK0Gi0p3g&list=PLz558OYgHuZdVzTaB79iM8Y8u6EjFe0d8)
+* Video tutorials on KST version 1.6 are [available here](https://www.youtube.com/watch?v=_yTK0Gi0p3g&list=PLz558OYgHuZdVzTaB79iM8Y8u6EjFe0d8)  :point_left: .

 The newer version of KUKA Sunrise Toolbox (KST-1.7) provides a wrapper class that wraps the various functions of the earlier version (KST-1.6) in the file (KST.m).
 As such earlier version of KST works interchangeably with the newer version 1.7.
 And the user has the freedom of choice to utilize KST-1.7 or KST-1.6 according to his/her own preference.